24 Best Bug Tracking Tools in 2026

 Pros: ALM integrates with many lifecycle tools, making it a great addition to your toolkit.

-Cons: Steep learning curve and expensive for smaller businesses.
+Cons: A steep learning curve and expensive for smaller businesses.

 Pricing: You’d need to request a demo for pricing.